World-class archer Kristin Braun practices six hours a day trying to do the impossible.

 So the next time a student breaks a rule, enforce whatever consequence your classroom management plan calls for, and then move on without giving it a second thought.

-If you’re not already a member of Smart Classroom Management, I invite you to join us.
+If you haven’t done so already, please join us.
 It’s free!
-Click here and start receiving classroom management tips and strategies in your email box every week.
+Click here and begin receiving classroom management articles like this one in your email box every week.

 This was so MEANT for me!
 Thank you, thank you!!
 I am the teacher who takes it personally, but learning to change that.
 I love this blog and I bought your book.
 Happy Holidays.